lancefeig/velcro-self-assembling-container/README.md

 Download the provided `PackedSelfAssemblingContainer.zip` in the repository and extract all files to a chosen folder.
 Ensure all three files (`SolidWorks Parts & Assemblies`, `Instance Saves`, and `SelfAssemblingContainer.py`) are kept in the same directory, otherwise, the program will be unable to locate them.
 Run the Python file when ready.

 ## Notes
 The way SolidWorks behaves, assemblies link to external equation files by remembering their file location.
-Once generated, the instance assembly files still read the template equation files in the `SolidWorks Parts & Assemblies` folder---and not the equation files within their `Instance Saves` sub-folder.
+Once generated, the instance assembly files still read the template equation files in the `SolidWorks Parts & Assemblies` folder and not the equation files within their `Instance Saves` sub-folder.
 The SolidWorks assemblies must be opened, and the locations of the equation files must be changed in the *Equations Interface*.